emqx/mqtt-jmeter/README.md

 User can configure MQTT server with user name & password authentication, refer to [EMQ user name and password authentication guide](http://emqtt.com/docs/v2/guide.html#id3).

-- **User name**: If MQTT server configured with user name, then specify user name here.
+- **User name**: If MQTT server is configured with user name, then specify user name here.

-- **Password**: If MQTT server configured with password, then specify password here.
+- **Password**: If MQTT server is configured with password, then specify password here.

 ### Connection options

-- **ClientId**: Identification of the client.
-(Default value is 'conn_'.)
+- **ClientId**: Identification of the client, i.e. virtual user or JMeter thread.
+Default value is 'conn_'.
 If 'Add random client id suffix' is selected, JMeter plugin will append generated uuid as suffix to represent the client, otherwise, the text of 'ClientId' will be passed as 'clientId' of current connection.

 - **Keep alive(s)**: Ping packet send interval in seconds.
 Default value is 300, which means each connection sends a ping packet to MQTT server every 5 minutes.

-- **Connection keep time(s)**: The value is to set the connection elapsed time after successfully establishing MQTT connection.
-The default value is 1800 seconds, which means that the connection will be alive within 30 minutes.

 - **Connect attampt max**: The maximum number of reconnect attempts before an error is reported back to the client on the first attempt by the client to connect to a server.
 Set to -1 to use unlimited attempts.
 Defaults to 0.